SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/editor/drag-and-drop/customize-for-mobile.md

 ---
 uid: help-en-mailing-customize-for-mobile
-title: Customize the message for display on mobile devices
+title: Customise the message for display on mobile devices
-description: Customize the message for display on mobile devices
+description: Customise the message for display on mobile devices
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Marketing